Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Soft-DF-BP

+While soft-DF-BP can be defined for arbitrary relay channels, in this paper we focus on the following {\it erasure relay} model.
+This model is simple enough for rigorous analysis, but retains the essential challenges facing the design of relay communication strategies.

-Fig.~\ref{fig:BECRelay} depicts our model for the binary erasure relay channel.
+\myfigure{file=BECRelay.pdf, width = 8cm}{The binary erasure relay channel.}{fig:BECRelay} Fig.~\ref{fig:BECRelay} depicts an $(\varepsilon_\StD,\varepsilon_\StR,\varepsilon_\RtD)$ erasure relay channel.
 It is a variation of the model suggested by Kramer~\cite{Gerhard_Turbo_Symp} and is a special case of the models of~\cite{Primitive_Relay, CoverElGamal}.
-The channel is characterized by a triplet $(\delta_2,\delta_3,C_o)$, explained below.
+It consists of three nodes (source, relay and destination), and three erasure channels, linking the nodes.

 Like~\cite{Primitive_Relay}, we assume that the channels to the destination from the source and from the relay are decoupled.
-That is, the destination receives two independent channel observations: $Y_3$, which is a function of the source signal $X_1$ and $Y_3'$ which is a function of the relay signal $X_2$.
-As we will see, this assumption simplifies the analysis, while retaining the essential challenges facing the design of relay communication strategies.
-Following~\cite{Primitive_Relay}, we characterize the channel from the relay to the destination by its capacity $C_o$ alone, and refrain from specifying the channel transition probabilities.
-The precise probabilities will be inconsequential, and our strategies will apply equally regardless of them (as~\cite{Primitive_Relay}).

-We assume that the source signal $X_1$ is received by the relay and the destination via independent memoryless BECs with erasure probabilities $\delta_2$ and $\delta_3$, respectively.
-Using the notation of Sec.~\ref{sec:Notation_Erasures}, this means that $Y_2$ and $Y_3$ are related to $X_1$ via,
+This means that the destination receives two independent channel observations from its links with these nodes.
+We continue, however, to assume that the channels from the source to the relay and destination, are coupled, meaning that their channel outputs are dependent on a single channel input broadcasted by the source.
+Using the notation of Sec.~\ref{sec:Notation_Erasures}, the channel equations are given by